-Millions of people across Europe and around the world attend a sports stadium each week to watch their team play, to work, to volunteer or to use the arena’s facilities.
-At Healthy Stadia, we provide guidance and project support to enable clubs to utilise their stadia as a vehicle to influence the health and behaviour of these individuals and those living in the surrounding communities.
+Millions of people across Europe and around the world attend sports stadia each week to watch their team play, to work, to volunteer or to use the arena’s facilities.
+At Healthy Stadia, we encourage professional sports clubs, league operators, national and international governing bodies of sport to develop their stadia as health-promoting environments.
+We do this by supporting them to adopt a range of policies and practices in support of the health of their fans, their staff and the surrounding community.
+The definition we give to Healthy Stadia is:

 Inspired by the World Health Organisation’s concept of ‘health promoting settings’, the Healthy Stadia model takes a holistic approach to promoting health to a cross-section of population groups, including fans, local communities and stadium staff.
 In practice, the Healthy Stadia concept has three primary areas of concern: